Graphic assets

 Glyphs

-A glyph is any single, distinct mark used within a type system in modern design.
+In modern design, a glyph is any single, distinct mark used within a type system.
 Glyphs include letters, numbers, punctuation marks, and special characters (such as arrows or currency symbols).
-Modern examples include Unicode symbols and even emoji, though traditional glyphs are much more straightforward.
+Modern examples include Unicode symbols and even emoji, though traditional glyphs are much simpler.

 Glyphs are very simple and monochrome, designed to work at very small sizes.
 They must be in vector format to keep clarity at any scale and integrate seamlessly into written communication.
 Whether the letter “A” in Helvetica or a left-pointing arrow in a font set, a glyph is a precise, structured visual.